agersant/crystal/docs/api/ecs/query_added_components.md

 # Query:added_components

-Returns all components that became part of a match for this query during the last call to [ECS:update](ecs_update).
+Returns all components of a specific class (or inheriting from it) that became part of a match for this query during the last call to [ECS:update](ecs_update).

 A component is considered part of a match when two conditions are met: